v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 # Ingestion and workflow

-In this section, we describe how the Drone Delivery application handles incoming client requests.
-The application must ingesting the requests at high volume and also manage a workflow for each request.

-Because each microservice handles a single responsibility, it's common to have a workflow that spans multiple services for a single transaction.
-The workflow must be reliable; it can't lost transactions or leave transactions in a partially completed state.
-Managing ingestion is also very important in a microservices architecture.
-Because there are many small services that communicate with each other, you need to control the rate of incoming requests.
-Otherwise, they can overwhelm the inter-service communication.
+Microservices often have a workflow that spans multiple services for a single transaction.
+The workflow must be reliable; it can't lose transactions or leave them in a partially completed state.
+It's also critical to control the ingestion rate of incoming requests.
+With many small services communicating with each other, a burst of incoming requests can overwhelm the inter-service communication.

 ![](./images/ingestion-workflow.png)